AppsFlyerKnowledge/devhub/docs/apis/management/bulk_users_management_overview.md

 | Invalid input | Your request didn’t include any email addresses. |
 | Can’t delete account owner | An account owner can’t be deleted.
 You can refer to the documentation about [https://support.appsflyer.com/hc/en-us/articles/4409128270481-User-management#changing-the-account-owner](https://support.appsflyer.com/hc/en-us/articles/4409128270481-User-management#changing-the-account-owner). |
 | Can’t delete your own user | Users cannot delete themselves |

+## Roles

+### Get roles

+Retrieve a list of current roles within your account using a dedicated Get Roles API.
+The list includes the following details, corresponding to the information displayed on the platform on the **User Management** > **Roles** page:

+- Role names
+- User count per role
+- User names associated with each role
+- Permission sets for each role